These light and fluffy classic potato gnocchi are flavored with freshly grated nutmeg and are served with a hearty cinnamon clove beef Stroganoff.

 - Heat the oven to 375 degrees F.

-- Bake potatoes until a knife goes through easily (1 hour to 1 hour and 15 minutes).
+- Bake the potatoes until a knife goes through easily (1 hour to 1 hour and 15 minutes).

 - Peel the potatoes and put them through a potato ricer into a bowl.* Let the riced potatoes cool for a few minutes.